JeromeGsq/ayn-thor-auto-dim/README.md

 # Ayn Thor Auto Dim

-Android application to automatically dim (show a black screen) the secondary screen of the Ayn Odin 2 DS (or similar devices) after a period of inactivity.
+Android application to automatically dim (show a black screen) the secondary screen of the Ayn Thor (or similar devices) after a period of inactivity.

+# BUG
+There is a bug, when you are scrolling, the timer isn't reset, and the screen goes black.
+I will try to find a fix.
+Thanks.

 ## Features